 It feels like a tired trope that disaster movies feature husband and wife main characters who are separated when the movie begins.
 Then throughout the movie the relationship is magically repaired as the disaster drama mounts.

 Greenland opens by introducing the two main characters: John and Allison, a married couple who are separated.
 (Oh no, not this again.)
-It feels like the story is going to revolve around a man fighting to save his family and his marriage and all the overly dramatic scenes that entails, but fortunately the story doesn’t get bogged down with this plotline.
-In fact, I think it was brilliant to physically split the main characters up during part of their travels, to give each their own independent struggles.
-Otherwise the entire story would have been about the husband taking care of the wife time and time again, to earn back her love.
+It feels like the story is going to revolve around a man fighting to save his family and his marriage and all the overly dramatic scenes that entails, but fortunately, the story doesn’t get bogged down with this plotline.
+In fact, I think it was brilliant to physically split the main characters apart during part of their travels, to give each their own independent struggles.
+Otherwise, the entire story would have been about the husband taking care of the wife time and time again, to earn back her love.

 Kudos to writing Chris Sparling for pulling on all the right plot threads to increase the tension and drama, without pulling so hard the story comes unraveled.
-Chris Sparling also wrote the fantastic movie Sea of Trees, that is a real sleeper starring Matthew McConaughey, Naomi Watts, Ken Watanabe.
+Chris Sparling also wrote the fantastic movie Sea of Trees, which is a real sleeper starring Matthew McConaughey, Naomi Watts, Ken Watanabe.

 People are the real danger in a disaster movie

 A nice touch this movie really gets right is the depiction of how people will react under survival circumstances.
 It isn’t all panic and every man for themselves.
-Of course there is plenty of that, but there are also many nuanced reactions by different groups of people that make this feel real.
+Of course, there is plenty of that, but there are also many nuanced reactions by different groups of people that make this feel real.

-Basically, nearly every minor character that is sympathetic isn’t a Caucasian.
+Basically, nearly every minor character that is sympathetic isn’t Caucasian.
 On the other hand, the two total shithead characters in this movie that illustrate the worst of humanity when it comes to matters of survival are both Caucasian.
 I can’t help but feel that the director wanted to make a very subtle statement.
 I just wonder how many people notice.